Abdel Bari Atwan: Brisbane visa affair

+U.S. visa issues

+In 2016, Atwan's visa application to the United States experienced "prolonged and unusual delay".
+He had been scheduled to make various speaking appearances, including at New York University, but was forced to cancel the speaking tour due to the effective denial of his entry to the country.

 Political opinions

 September 11 attacks

 On the fifth anniversary of the September 11 attacks Atwan said: "The events of 11 September will be remembered as the end of the US empire.
 This is because all empires collapse when they pursue the arrogance of power."

 Al-Qaeda

 Atwan has repeatedly expressed his view that the war on terror is the root cause for the creation of numerous regional Al-Qaeda offshoots.
 At the second Dubai Debates on 31 May 2011, he stated: "We used to have one address for Al Qaeda. ...
 Tora Bora, Tora Bora main square, Tora Bora highroad, the third cave on the left. ...
 Now we have Al Qaeda in Afghanistan, Pakistan, Yemen, Iraq, Somalia and in the Islamic Maghreb."

 2003 invasion of Iraq

 He expressed sympathy with the insurgency against the US-led 2003 invasion of Iraq.
 Commenting on former president Saddam Hussein's execution he said that he would "go to the gallows with his head held high, because he built a strong united Iraq without sectarianism".
 Later on, Atwan claimed that Saddam Hussein mentioned that "a nation which has Abdul Bari Atwan will not be defeated", before his execution.